open-mpi/ompi/docs/faq/general-tuning.rst

 .. code-block:: sh

-   shell$ mpirun -np 2 --am foo.conf:bar.conf a.out
+   shell$ mpirun -n 2 --am foo.conf:bar.conf a.out

 AMCA parameter files are loaded in priority order.
 This means that ``foo.conf`` AMCA file has priority over the ``bar.conf`` file.
 So